hzeller/beagleg/README.md

 the early experiments didn't have yet a stepper motor installed, but just listening to the step-frequency.

+*TODO: description of PWM on GPIO-2 and end switches on GPIO-0*

 ## G-Code stats binary
 There is a binary `gcode-print-stats` to extract information from the G-Code file e.g. estimated print-time, Object height (=maximum Z-axis), filament